PostHog/posthog.com/contents/tutorials/nextjs-monitoring.md

 ![LCP insight](../images/tutorials/nextjs-monitoring//lcp-insight.mp4)

-Afterward, you can create similar insights for TTFB, FCP, and CLS.
+Afterward, you can create similar insights the other performance metrics like TTFB, FCP, and CLS.
 Your dashboard will look like this:

 ![Dashboard](../images/tutorials/nextjs-monitoring/dashboard.png)